Brass Day

 SUNY Schenectady Brass Day

 SUNY Schenectady School of Music invites brass players of all ability levels to a day with some of the area's finest professional players.
-Spend the day immersed in music making with other brass players as you attend master classes, rehearsals, workshops, and a free side-by-side performance with the faculty brass trio.
-Registration for Brass Day is free.
+Spend the day immersed in music making with other brass players as you attend master classes, rehearsals, workshops, and a free side-by-side performance with the Trojan Horns Brass Band.

 Additionally, on-site repairs and purchases will be available from A Minor Tune Up.